-The American Art Therapy Association champions individual members who are making an impact in our profession and community.
+The American Art Therapy Association celebrates individual members who are making an impact in our profession and community.
 Every year we recognize members who are elevating the field, and we support the next generation of art therapists who will transform the profession.
-This is your opportunity to honor colleagues and recognize the unsung heroes and visionaries of the field or take the next step in your career by applying for a scholarship or joining the Association’s leadership.
-Read below and find more information on MyAATA for opportunities in the following categories: Honors, Nominations, Research, and Scholarships.
+This is your opportunity to honor colleagues and recognize the unsung heroes and visionaries of the field or take the next step in your career by applying for a scholarship.
+Read below and find more information on MyAATA for opportunities in the following categories (listed by application deadline): Scholarships (May 1), Honors (June 15), Research (June 15) and Governmental Affairs (June 15).
 Please reach out to email@example.com with any questions.

 Helping students and art therapy’s newest professionals gain access to resources and networking opportunities as they enter their career in the field and create the future of the profession.

-AATA student members enrolled in or accepted to AATA approved/CAAHEP accredited graduate programs are eligible to apply.
-Applications are due May 1, 2019.
+AATA student members enrolled in or accepted to undergraduate, graduate, or doctoral programs are eligible to apply.
+Applications are due May 1, 2020.
 Find more information and applications on MyAATA for these competitive awards:

 - American Art Therapy Association 50th Anniversary Scholarship Fund

 - Student Scholarship to the Annual Conference